 - USCIS will consider your residency to be the location you specify as your “current physical address” on your Form N-400, even if you decide to apply for naturalization 90 days early.

 “Good moral character” is broadly defined by USCIS as character that measures up to the standards of average citizens.
 Whether an applicant meets this requirement is decided by the government on a case-by-case basis.
 There are also exceptions for certain military-based applicants (see here for more details).
 More specifically, having good moral character means that you:

 - Did not commit certain types of crimes — such as murder, illegal gambling, or defrauding the U.S. government for immigration purposes — during the period that begins three or five years before you applied for naturalization and ends when you’ve taken the Oath of Allegiance.
 (See our guide to the naturalization timeline to learn when in the naturalization process you may need to provide documentation of your interactions with law enforcement.)
 A USCIS officer may also consider your conduct prior to that period and compare it with your present character — that is, whether your character has improved or not.

 - Did not lie to a USCIS officer during your naturalization interview.

 Do you have confidential questions about how your criminal background might affect your eligibility for U.S. citizenship?
-With Boundless, you get the confidence of an independent immigration attorney who will answer any questions you have and review your entire citizenship application — for no additional fee.
-Start your application now, or learn more about our services.
+Our citizenship partner RapidVisa can guide you through the entire naturalization process and answer any questions you may have.

 - An English language test that evaluates your reading, writing, and speaking skills